 - Walking: The sidewalks are full of food stalls, but it is still a comparatively pleasant area for strolling.
 Plenty of tempting shops and cafés in the area, and a tiny park right behind the hotel.

-- Public Transport: The Kolkata Metro is reasonably useful to reach areas a little further south or north, but won’t reach the airport and main railway station (Howrah) until at least 2022.
+- Public Transport: The Kolkata Metro is reasonably useful to reach areas a little further south or north, but won’t reach the airport and main railway station (Howrah) for a while.
 The nearest metro station, Rabindra Sadan, is conveniently located at the major corner, 600m away.
 Head left (south) from the hotel towards the flyover and then turn right.

 - Taxis & Auto-rickshaws: Plenty of yellow taxis (with no air-con) and blue-and-white ones (with air-con) for longer trips.
 Both types have meters, but drivers need to be pressured into using them.
 Rides can also be booked using Uber and Ola apps.
 Oddly, no types of rickshaws anywhere in the area.